The Yes/No People: Early career of Yes/No People

 In 1986 Yes/No People signed to London Records, and started work on their debut album.
 A Yes/No People performance can be seen in the Bette Midler HBO special Mondo Beyondo.

 On 9 September 1986 the band appeared at the Limelight, London.

 On 28 March 1987 the band appeared in an episode of Saturday Live aired on Channel 4, in which they performed the track 'Some Things Are True'.

 A track from the band appeared on the London Records sampler Giant in September 1987, along with tracks by other bands such as Hothouse Flowers and Voice Of The Beehive.
-In 1987 the band's debut single "Mr Johnson" was released.
-The single failed to reach the UK Singles Chart, however and, apart from the theme tune to Channel 4's Wired, no further music was heard from the band in the 1980s.
+Later in 1987, the band's debut single "Mr. Johnson" was released; it failed to reach the Top 75 UK Singles Chart, however it did register on "The Next 25" feature, spending one week on that list at #99.
+Apart from the theme tune to Channel 4's Wired, no further music was heard from the band in the 1980s.

 At this point, with the traditional band set-up failing to make much headway in the charts, Yes/No People moved into other areas and decided to go back to the musical theatre idea of Pookiesnackenburger.